-Sofya Glazunova is currently completing her PhD in the DMRC.
-She holds a Master’s degree in “Politics and Governance” and a Bachelor’s degree in Political Science, both from the Higher School of Economics, Saint Petersburg, Russia.
+Sofya Glazunova is a postdoctoral research fellow at the DMRC, working under the Digital Publics program.
+She holds her PhD in Digital Media from QUT (2020), a Master’s degree in “Politics and Governance” and a Bachelor’s degree in Political Science, both from the Higher School of Economics, Saint Petersburg, Russia.

-Sofya has also professional experience in different areas of political communication, working previously as a political expert (Centre for Strategic Research, Moscow, Russia), a journalist, and a public relations specialist.
-She specialises in political communication, Russian politics, populist communication, digital media, and information warfare, as well as alternative and investigative journalism.
+Sofya specialises in political communication, digital media, Russian media, information warfare, digital propaganda.
+She has professional experience in the political communication area, working previously as a political expert (Centre for Strategic Research, Moscow, Russia), a TV journalist and a public relations specialist in Russia.

-Within the Digital Publics Program at the DMRC, Sofya’s postdoctoral research will look at how Russian pro-government TV channels adapt to a new digital environment and utilise affordances of YouTube to fulfil the needs of audiences seeking truthful and trustworthy information, the government disseminating official propaganda, and a new media industry more broadly.
-She uses mixed-methods approaches to unveil digital propaganda strategies, assess their implications for broader digital publics, and elaborate a series of recommendations of combatting misinformation, in the Russian and global contex
+Within the Digital Publics program at the DMRC, Sofya’s postdoctoral research looks at how Russian pro-government TV channels adapt to a new digital environment and utilise affordances of social media to fulfil the needs of audiences seeking truthful information, the government disseminating strategic narratives, and a new media industry more broadly.
+She uses a mixed-method approach to unveil digital propaganda strategies, to assess their implications for digital publics and to elaborate a series of recommendations to combat misinformation, in the Russian and a global context.

 - Principal supervisor: Prof. Clive Bean

 - Associate supervisor: Assoc.
 Prof. Angela Romano